LowTechCoder/rpi4-retroarch-guide/README.md

 ```
 Also, there are other URL's you can use, if you'd like to experiment with an older set of cores.
 Go to that URL in a web browser and browse around!

 ## Configure Retroarch.
-This first run will be slow.
+This first run will be slow, and you may see some errors in the terminal, but it will be ok.
 ```
 retroarch
 ```